 This module will equip career practitioners with essential skills and knowledge to develop career development resources, programmes and initiatives that will help clients in their education and career exploration and choices.
 It will also discuss the varied needs of diverse groups, and how career practitioners can customise their advisory services to meet their needs.
 In addition, the module will also help career practitioners develop marketing strategies that will help them promote their programmes and initiatives to reach out to diverse client groups.

-Participants who have obtained a minimum of 75% attendance and passed all stipulated assessments, will be awarded with the WSQ Advanced Certificate in Career Development Facilitation (ACCDF).
+Participants who have obtained a minimum of 75% attendance and passed all stipulated assessments, will be awarded with the WSG Career Facilitation Programme (CFP).